Topological Data Analysis in Air Traffic Management: the shape of big flight data sets: Introduction

-Overall, TDA offers a powerful tool for analysing complex and high-dimensional aviation data sets.
-By identifying topological features and patterns, TDA can reveal hidden relationships and help airlines and airports make better decisions about flight scheduling, maintenance, and safety.
-TDA can help airport operators and stakeholders better understand complex data and identify patterns and insights that can be used to improve airport operations and the passenger experience.
+Overall, TDA offers a powerful tool, either alone or combined with other existent methods, for analysing complex and high-dimensional aviation data sets.
+By identifying topological features and patterns, TDA can reveal hidden relationships and help airlines and airports making better decisions about flight scheduling, maintenance, and safety as well as improving airport operations and the passenger experience.

-In this work we propose to use TDA to analyse flight trajectory data and identify patterns in the movement of aircrafts, and determine the relationships between different variables involved in the spatial and temporal flight trajectories and delays to identify common patterns and anomalies in airport operation and congestion, and help to recognise underlying causes of delays and develop more effective strategies for reducing them.
+In this work, we present a proof of concept of TDA applied to the Air Traffic and Transportation Management field.
+In particular, we construct a point cloud based on spatiotemporal and delay flight-data of a certain airport in order to develop, using TDA techniques, a footprint of it.
+After this process, we compare the actual classification of the Spanish Airport net (only based on number of passengers per year) with the one we produce with the footprints and compute a \textit{block permutation test} in order to calculate the statistical significance of our experiment.
+Additionally, we compare our results with ones produced by a non-TDA method based on centrality measures.
+Interesting similarities and discrepancies appeared on this experiment, showing how TDA can enrich the study of the ATM in future projects.

-To the best of our knowledge, although there have been some generic works outlining the possible application of TDA in aviation (\cite{maxdetection},\cite{maxtda}), no rigorous work have been done either to apply it to a big amount of aircraft trajectories data in an attempt to anticipate and identify deviation and anomalies in aircraft space/time trajectories, either to infer patterns of behaviour at different airports, or to classify and characterise airports depending on the distribution of its daily flights via trajectory deviation and delay.
+To the best of our knowledge, there have been generic works outlining the possible application of TDA in aviation \cite{duponchel2018remote,maxtda} but none of them have applied any TDA technique apart from computing some simplicial complexes based on airports \cite{maxtda} or some sensor analysis partially related with aircraft search \cite{duponchel2018remote}.
+No rigorous work has already been conducted to apply TDA to a large volume of aircraft trajectory data for the purpose of anticipating and identifying deviations and anomalies in aircraft space/time trajectories.

+Additionally, there is a lack of research aimed at inferring patterns of behaviour at different airports or classifying and characterizing airports based on the distribution of their daily flights through trajectory deviation and delay.
+Despite this gap in the literature, some works based on centrality measures and graph theory have been developed to globally classify networks of airports \cite{huynh2024understanding,nikolaou2020identification,song2017analysis,sun2023centrality}.